MarinaShvachko/payment/README.md

-# Payment, the project from the Sber educational course
+# Payment, the project from the Sber educational course.